Washington's Wars and Occupations: Month in Review #71

 The views expressed here are those of the author and do not necessarily represent those of the entire War Times project

 Rebecca Gordon is a member of the War Times/Tiempo de Guerras organizing committee.
 She has been a political activist for more years than she cares to remember, working on issues of feminism, war and peace, economic and racial justice, and specifically torture in the post-9/11 United States.
+Rebecca's new book, Mainstreaming Torture comes out in May 2014 from Oxford University Press.
 She's also the author of Letters From Nicaragua, a record of six months spent in the war zones during the contra war.

 Add a Comment